GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 ## Challenge 1: Your first day as SRE

 Ok.
-You have started on Day 1 as the newly formed SRE team for the **Movie Advisory Company** whose first product is the **Movie Guru** app.
+You have started on Day 1 as the newly formed SRE team for **The Movie Advisory Company**, a start-up whose first product is the **Movie Guru** app.

 Your first task is to get an idea of what the application looks like.

-- Navigate to "http://FrontEnd IP" to visit the app.
+- Navigate to "http://FrontEndIP" (replace with the correct IP) to visit the app.
-- Login in using your name.
-The movie guru app hasn't implemented authentication yet.
+- Login in using your name or email.
+The movie guru app hasn't implemented authentication yet (it is on the roadmap).
 - Work with the app and get an understanding of it.
+Make sure you do the following:
+  - Log into to it.
+What happens after you log in?
+  - Ask for movie recommendations ("Eg: I feel like watching a fantasy movie").
+  - Express strong likes and dislikes towards certain genres, plot types etc. ("Eg: I love movies with funny animals" or "I really can't stand movies with violence").
+  - Keep an eye on your user profile, does the app remember what you like?
+  - Log out and log in a few times to understand how the app behaves.
-- Make a list of atleast 3 **user journeys** you can identify with the **Movie Guru** app.
+- Based on your interaction, make a list of atleast 2 **user journeys** you can identify with the **Movie Guru** app.
+- If you need a refresher on what a user journey is, visit the section on **What is a user journey** (below).
+- Clearly document your user journeys using a structured format that includes:
+  - **Goal:** The user's objective in this journey.
+  - **Steps:** The specific actions the user takes to achieve the goal.

 ### What is a User Journey

-In the context of SRE (Site Reliability Engineering), a user journey describes the series of steps a user takes to accomplish a specific goal while interacting with a service.
+In the context of SRE (Site Reliability Engineering), a user journey (UJ) describes the series of steps a user takes to accomplish a specific goal while interacting with a service.
 It focuses on the user's perspective and their experience with the system's performance and reliability.
+It is like a map that shows the steps a user takes to achieve a goal while using our service.
+We use this map to understand user behavior, their expectations, and improve their experience.

-Here are 2 example user journeys for an online webshop.
+Here is an example UJ for a typical online webshop:

-#### Logging into a Website

-Goal: Access a website's protected content.
-Steps:

-- Go to the website's login page.
-- Enter username and password.
-- Click the "Login" button.
-- Access the desired content.

 #### Adding an Item to an Online Shopping Cart